ascent12/drm_doc/02_modesetting.md

 } drmModeEncoder, *drmModeEncoderPtr;
 ```

-You can the encoders a connector can use from the `encoders` member of
+You can get the encoders that a connector can use from the `encoders` member of
 `drmModeConnector`.

 We can ignore most of the members, but the one important one for our purpose if